cran-task-views/ModelDeployment/README.md

 -   The [cloudml](https://github.com/rstudio/cloudml) package provides functionality to easily deploy models to [Google Cloud ML Engine](https://cloud.google.com/ml-engine/).
 -   The [tfdeploy](https://github.com/rstudio/tfdeploy) package provides functions to run a local test server that supports the same REST API as CloudML and [RStudio Connect](https://www.rstudio.com/products/connect/).
 -   The [domino](https://cran.r-project.org/package=domino) package provides R interface to [Domino](https://www.dominodatalab.com/) CLI, a service that makes it easy to run your code on scalable hardware, with integrated version control and collaboration features designed for analytical workflows.
--   The [tidypredict](https://cran.r-project.org/package=tidypredict) package provides functionalities to run predictions inside database.
-However, it's still in early stage since currently only a small number of algorithms are supported.
+-   The [tidypredict](https://cran.r-project.org/package=tidypredict/index.html) package provides functionalities to run predictions inside database.
+It's based on [dplyr](../packages/dplyr/index.html) and [dbplyr](../packages/dbplyr) that could translate data manipulations written in R to database queries that can be used later to execute the data transformations and aggregations inside various types of databases.
+-   The [sparklyr](https://cran.r-project.org/package=sparklyr/index.html) package provides bindings to [Apache Spark](https://spark.apache.org/) 's distributed machine learning library and allows to deploy the trained models to clusters.
+Additionally, the [rsparkling](../packages/rsparkling/index.html) package uses [sparklyr](../packages/sparklyr/index.html) for Spark job deployment while using [h2o](../packages/h2o) package for regular model building.
 -   The [AzureML](https://cran.r-project.org/package=AzureML) package contains functions and datasets to support [Azure Machine Learning](https://azure.microsoft.com/en-us/overview/machine-learning/).
 This allows you to interact with datasets, as well as publish and consume R functions as API services.
 -   [DeployR Open](http://projects.revolutionanalytics.com/deployr/) is a server-based framework for integrating R into other applications via Web Services.
 -   The [opencpu](https://cran.r-project.org/package=opencpu) package provides a server that exposes a simple but powerful HTTP API for RPC and data interchange with R. This provides a reliable and scalable foundation for statistical services or building R web applications.